 - -1.
-The document which shows the design basis for the wind turbine shall describe how the following matters were decided. - (1) Codes and standards - (2) Site conditions - Wind conditions during power production - Turbulence intensity correction parameter: C{CT} (Measurement mast position and wind turbine position) - Average wind speed (Wind turbine position and hub height) - Turbulence intensity [Normal turbulence model (NTM) and extreme turbulence model (ETM)] (Wind turbine position and hub height) - Exponent (Wind turbine position) - Airflow tilt angle (Wind turbine position and hub height) - Air density (Wind turbine position and hub height) - Design temperature range (Wind turbine position and hub height) - Other conditions set in the type certification - Wind conditions during parked by storm - 10 minutes average wind speed with a return period of 50 years (Wind turbine position and hub height) - 3 seconds average wind speed with a return period of 50 years (Wind turbine position and hub height) - 10 minutes average wind speed with a return period of 1 year (Wind turbine position and hub height) - 3 seconds average wind speed with a return period of 1 year (Wind turbine position and hub height) - Turbulence intensities for wind speeds with a return period of 50 years and 1 year (Wind turbine position and hub height) - Wind shear exponents for wind speeds with a return period of 50 years and 1 year (Wind turbine position and hub height) - Air densities for wind speeds with a return period 50 years and 1 year (Wind turbine position and hub height) - Other conditions set in the type certification
+The document which shows the design basis for the wind turbine shall describe how the following matters were decided. - (1) Codes and standards - (2) Site conditions - Wind conditions during power production - Turbulence intensity correction parameter: C{CT} (at measurement position / at wind turbine position) - Average wind speed (hub height at wind turbine positions) - Turbulence intensity [Normal turbulence model (NTM) and extreme turbulence model (ETM)] (hub height at wind turbine positions) - Wind shear exponent (hub height at wind turbine positions) - Flow inclination angle (hub height at wind turbine positions) - Air density (hub height at wind turbine positions) - Design temperature range (hub height at wind turbine positions) - Other conditions set in the type certification - Wind conditions during parked by storm - 10 minutes average wind speed with a return period of 50 years (hub height at wind turbine positions) - 3 seconds average wind speed with a return period of 50 years (hub height at wind turbine positions) - 10 minutes average wind speed with a return period of 1 year (hub height at wind turbine positions) - 3 seconds average wind speed with a return period of 1 year (hub height at wind turbine positions) - Turbulence intensities for wind speeds with a return period of 50 years and 1 year (hub height at wind turbine positions) - Wind shear exponents for wind speeds with a return period of 50 years and 1 year (hub height at wind turbine positions) - Air densities for wind speeds with a return period 50 years and 1 year (hub height at wind turbine positions) - Other conditions set in the type certification

-- (3) Wind turbine operating conditions - Cut-in wind speed, cut-out wind speed, rated wind speed, rated power generation, etc. - Whether or not sector management has been set, and if it is set, details thereof - If there will be operation at high wind speeds with the power generation lowered, the operating conditions in that case (Clear indication of power curve and operation control) - Operating conditions for when continuing operation control with a power back-up in the event of a loss of the electrical power network during parked by storm (if applicable) - (4) If there is any change from the wind turbine specifications or the specifications at the time of the type certification, a comparison of the specifications before and after that change - (5) Design parameters related to the load calculations, and the validity of applying the load analysis method used - (6) Load case table - (7) Load factors and load reduction factors - (8) Overview of the load analysis model - (9) Duration of the simulation and its time - (10) Extreme and fatigue design loads and response analysis - (11) Other items deemed necessary by ClassNK
+- (3) Wind turbine operating conditions - Cut-in wind speed, cut-out wind speed, rated wind speed, rated power generation, etc. - Whether or not sector management has been set, and if it is set, details thereof - If there will be operation at high wind speeds with the power generation lowered, the operating conditions in that case (Clear indication of power curve and operation control) - Operating conditions and specific control logic when the turbine continues to operate with power back up during a loss of electrical power while parked (if applicable) - (4) If there is any change from the wind turbine specifications or the specifications at the time of the type certification, a comparison of the specifications before and after that change - (5) Design parameters related to the load calculations, and the validity of applying the load analysis method used - (6) Load case table - (7) Load factors and load reduction factors - (8) Overview of the load analysis model - (9) Duration of the simulation and its time - (10) Ultimate and fatigue design loads and response analysis - (11) Other items deemed necessary by ClassNK